 This longer walk visits the attractive and deeply rural village of South Brewham.
 It has excellent views of Alfred’s Tower and the Stourhead ridge.
 On footpaths and minor roads, it has no long climbs.
 Cows and sheep abound for most of the year: a point for dog-walkers to note, as are two non dog-friendly stiles and the (often unseen) presence of deer.
 Humans will come across some atrocious stiles, and far too many electric fences (often off).
-Much of the route runs over grazing land with no discernible path on the ground.
+Much of the route runs over fairly remote grazing land, with no discernible path on the ground.
 Getting lost will increase the length of what is already a long walk, so pay close attention to the directions.
 For this reason it cannot be considered a beginner’s walk, and is graded moderate.

 Start at Station Road Car Park